 Obviously, goats are a wee bit smaller than cows.
 I’m happy to say that we were able to use scrap materials so our goat milking stand was completely free for us.
 The cost to build this one if you had to buy the materials would be around $50.00 (2023).
 Even having to buy materials the cost is minimal.

-Once we knew that our goats would be coming home, we got right to work on getting the stand built.
+Once we knew when our goats would be coming home, we got right to work on getting the stand built.
+Building the stand was very quick and simple.
 Little did we know that we would go from just having our 2 does to milk to having 6 does for several months.

 Building a Goat Milking Stand

 We started out by deciding what size we wanted to make our stand by looking up some other goat milking stand dimensions online and settled on the size and style we thought would work best for our goat size and homestead.

 When choosing the size of your stand, you will want to take into consideration the size of your goat breed.
 If you have a full size breed like us, we have Nubians, you’ll need to build the stand larger than if you have a miniature breed like Nigerian Dwarfs.